No Bake Protein Bars

 These and my no bake chocolate protein bars have become my favorite bars!

-• oats: old fashioned oats, also known as rolled oats
+• Oats: old fashioned oats, also known as rolled oats give the bars a chewy texture.

-• chocolate chips: this recipe uses a blend of semi sweet and dark chocolate chips
+• Chocolate chips: this recipe uses a blend of semi sweet and dark chocolate chips.
+You can substitute dairy free chocolate chips to make these dairy free.

 • Flaked sea salt, for topping: this is optional, but highly recommended.
 It really makes the flavors pop!